Can Vitamin D Make You Immortal?

 More information:

-Vitamin D is the only vitamin that can be produced by our bodies.
-While other vitamins must be taken in through diet or supplementation, our bodies produce vitamin D when our skin is exposed to UV rays from the sun.
+- Vitamin D is the only vitamin that can be produced by our bodies.
+Our bodies produce vitamin D when our skin is exposed to UV rays from the sun.

-Vitamin D is unique in that it functions as a prohormone Prohormones are substances that the body converts to a hormone.
+- Vitamin D is unique in that it functions as a prohormone.
+A Prohormones are substances that the body converts to a hormone.

-Vitamins are either water soluble or fat soluble.
-Vitamin D, along with vitamins A, E, and K, are fat soluble which means they need a source of fat to be absorbed.
+- Vitamins are either water soluble or fat soluble.
+Vitamin D, along with vitamins A, E, and K, are fat soluble.
+Meaning they need a source of fat to be absorbed.
 Fat soluble vitamins can accumulate in the body’s tissue.

 Vitamin D plays an important role in both innate and adaptive immune responses.
 The active form of Vitamin D plays a key role in maintaining immune homeostasis.

-D3 is an immunomodulator targeting various immune cells, including monocytes, macrophages, dendritic cells, as well as T-lymphocytes and B-lymphocytes.
+D3 is an immunomodulator targeting various immune cells, including monocytes, macrophages, dendritic cells.
+They can also target T-lymphocytes and B-lymphocytes.
 Several epidemiological studies have linked inadequate vitamin D levels to a higher susceptibility of immune-mediated disorders including chronic infections and autoimmune diseases

 An autoimmune condition occurs when the body’s immune system malfunctions.
 It mistakenly identifies healthy cells and tissues as foreign invaders and starts attacking and destroying them.
 This can happen in almost any part of the body, including the brain, muscles, skin, and other organs.
 Autoimmune diseases associated with low vitamin D include multiple sclerosis (MS), rheumatoid arthritis (RA), diabetes mellitus (DM), inflammatory bowel disease and lupus.